-DigitalBull GO Tip: When adding a service area to your GMB listing, check whether it is an area you can service at short notice, are already getting calls from that location and fall within a 30 mile radius.
+DigitalBull GO Tip: When adding a service area to your GMB listing, check whether it is an area you can service at short notice, are already getting calls from that location, and whether the service area falls within a 30-mile radius.

 Service Area Audit Parameters in DigitalBull GO